veerendranadhkoppula/E-Commerce-React-Website/README.md

 developed a simple e-commerce website with product listings, a shopping cart, and a checkout process.
-Features: State management (Redux or Context API), user authentication, routing, API for product data
+Features
 ## Live Demo - https://e-commercewebsite-react.netlify.app/

 # E-Commerce Project